(. . . You can find Part IV here)

 One of the many signs along the route, reminding us why we ride

 With no other riders around, I was able to let all the emotions from the previous year come pouring out.
-I thought about the fears I had buried deep inside; fears of not being there for my daughters' weddings, not seeing grandchildren, not growing old with the love of my life - and the tears came, real tears.
+I thought about the fears I had buried deep inside; fears of not being there for my daughters' weddings, not being there for grandchildren, not growing old with the love of my life - and the tears finally came, real tears.
 Up until now, most of the tears had been silent as I tried to stay strong for family and friends.

 Oops, then came a hill, time to focus.
-More miles went by and I remembered each milestone that had come and gone the past year; the diagnosis, doctor appointments, the surgeries ... and ... oh, there was another hill to climb.
-I thought of the people I had met because of my cancer, fellow survivors, skilled physicians and the kind & gentle nurses in the infusion room.
+More miles went by and I remembered each milestone that had come and gone the past year; the diagnosis, doctor appointments, the surgeries ... and ... oh, here was another hill to climb.
+I thought of the people I had met because of my cancer, fellow survivors, skilled physicians and the kind, gentle nurses in the infusion room.
 More tears came, and more hills.
+With each hill, I remembered the names I had written on the blue bandana that I carried on my bike.
+I thought of all the strength each one had showed through their treatments, and for some through their death.
+Their strength became my strength.

 The feelings culminated with a one-sided conversation I had with my parents.
 I remember tearfully saying out loud, "Mom & Dad, I hope I've made you proud."
 (Isn't that what we all want?)
 I wasn't sure I had done enough with my life up until then.
 This cancer was a wake up call and by gosh I was going to step out of my complacency and do something with my life that WOULD make them proud.